arunkandregula/arun_minesweeper/README.md

 ## How to play my version of minesweeper

-1. MAke sure you have installed git, npm on your machine.
+1. Make sure you have installed git, npm on your machine.
 2. git clone git@github.com:arunkandregula/arun_minesweeper.git
 3. cd arun_minesweeper
 4. npm install